 Chromosome - Text by M. Alan Kazlev In terragen biological life-forms, the individual self-replicating thread-like structures, containing the nucleotide sequence of DNA and along which the genes are located.
 In prokaryotes, chromosomal DNA is circular, and the entire genome is carried on one chromosome, which is distributed throughout the cell.
 In Eukaryotic cells the chromosomes are contained within the cellular nucleus, and the genome includes a number of chromosomes whose DNA is associated with different kinds of proteins.

 Genentics - Text by Anders Sandberg Genetekkerese dialect, developed as part of the family historicism of the 2000's.
 Commonly spoken by Genen, official language on Frog's Head.
 Part of the Genetekkerese family of languages.
+Contains elements of Anglic, Arabic and Esperanto.

 Genetic Algorithm - Text by Anders Sandberg in his Transhumanist Terminology Any algorithm which seeks to solve a problem by considering numerous possibilities at once, ranking them according to some standard of fitness, and then combining ("breeding") the fittest in some way.
 In other words, any algorithm which imitates natural selection.